smerschjohann/tty0.it/content/posts/windev/wsl-custom-distro/index.md

 4. Compatibility with WSLg (compatible with IntelliJ in WSL).
 5. Shared /home.
 All my distributions share the same /home directory.
 This makes it easy to switch distributions, try things out, or update from one Fedora version to the next.

-The download and installation guide can be found at my [Github repository](https://github.com/smerschjohann/wslbox).
-You can also find a installation description there.
-There is a ready to use Distribution for _Ubuntu_ and _Fedora_.
+Ready made Distributions for _Fedora_ and _Ubuntu_ can be found at my [Github repository](https://github.com/smerschjohann/wslbox), including a concise installation guide.

 {{< github repo="smerschjohann/wslbox" >}}